ceu-lang/ceu-libuv/README.md

 Opening a File
 --------------

-The example `fs-00.ceu` opens `file.txt` and prints *opening ok* after the file is ready for use.
+The example `fs-00.ceu` opens `file.txt` and prints *open ok* after the file is ready for use.
-In case of failure, prints *opening error* along with the error code:
+In case of failure, prints *open error* along with the error code:

 ```
 #include "uv/fs.ceu"